Presence-Event Berlin

 Stage programme

-The Berlin presence event will once again offer a varied programme on two stages.
-On the Garden:Stage, we will be welcoming keynote:speakers such as Julia Freudenberg, Sven Schütt, Christoph Biemann, Lisa Niendorf and the podcast KI-verstehen.
+The Berlin presence event once again offered a varied programme on two stages.
+On the Garden:Stage, we welcomed keynote:speakers such as Julia Freudenberg, Sven Schütt, Christoph Biemann, Lisa Niendorf and the podcast KI-verstehen.

-The second stage, Landing:Stage 2025, will take place for the first time with a live audience on site.
-Here, important topics will be combined with exciting methods.
-Look forward to the return of popular game shows such as Herzblatt and Family Duel.
+The second stage, Landing:Stage 2025, taked place for the first time with a live audience on site.
+Here, important topics combined with exciting methods.

 Experience:Space